-Using the selection criteria on page two as a guide, please respond to the following essay questions on separate sheets of paper and staple to the completed application.
-Use no more than two sheets of $8\frac{1}{2}$ " x 11" paper (printed on one side only) for each answer.
-Use 1" margins, double-spaced text, and a font that is easy to read and no smaller than 11 points.
+Using the selection criteria on page two as a guide, please respond to the following essay questions on separate sheets of paper.
+Use no more than two sheets of 81⁄2" x 11" paper (printed on one side only) for each answer.
+Use 1" margins, and a font that is easy to read no smaller than 11 points.